AstroMash/Udacity-Website-Optimization/README.md

 1. Removed unused/unnecessary Google resources from all pages
 2. Added media=print to non-critical print CSS file
-3. Removed moving pizzas background from Pizzaria page (tacky, distracting, and horribly non-performant)
+3. Pizzaria - Removed the determineDx function and refactored the changePizzaSizes function to adjust pizza images via percentage widths
+4. Pizzaria - Moved scrollTop definition outside of loop in updatePositions.
+5. Pizzaria - Moved actual positioning of background pizzas to it's own function (setPositions) that doesn't calculate scrollTop so that a forced reflow doesn't happen on page load.
+Function setPositions is called from updatePositions on scrolling.
+6. Pizzaria - Changed number of background pizzas to 32.
-4. Resized main image on Pizzaria page to be the max displayed size
+7. Resized main image on Pizzaria page to be the max displayed size

+#### Initial Performance (Pizzaria)
+* Average scripting time to generate 10 frames: ~20ms
+* Average scrolling framerate: ~30 fps

+#### Final Performance (Pizzaria)
+* Average scripting time to generate 10 frames: ~0.7ms
+* Average scrolling framerate: ~60 fps

 #### Initial PageSpeed scores (mobile/desktop):
 * Index: 89/92